UNDERSTANDING THE MOLECULAR REGULATORS OF EARLY DEVELOPMENT

 The retrotransposon Long INterspersed Element-1 (LINE1) makes up the largest proportion of transposable element (TE)-derived sequences, and is the only class of autonomous TE still active in human.
 LINE1 retrotransposition activity (a copy-and-paste mechanism) may generate genomic mutations, and uncontrolled LINE1 activity is generally thought to be deleterious for cells.

 However, LINE1 RNA is highly abundant during mouse early development (left), suggesting that some cells may tolerate or even require high levels of LINE1 expression.

 We have investigated a potential requirement for LINE1 RNA-containing complexes in mouse ES cells and embryos.
-We find that LINE1 associates with several epigenetic factors in ES cells and is required for these complexes to maintain pluripotency-specific gene expression programs (Percharde et al., in revision).
+We find that LINE1 associates with several epigenetic factors in ES cells and is required for these complexes to maintain pluripotency-specific gene expression programs (Percharde et al., Cell 2018).